A TESS View of Post-Eruption Variability in the Novae V1405 Cas,V1716 Sco, and V1674 Her: The novae and our new results

 \subsection{\ncas\ (Nova Cas 2021)}

 Yuji Nakamura identified a nova eruption on \ncas\ registering a magnitude of 9.6 (unfiltered) on March 18 2021 at 10:10 UT.
-The nova has been followed with {\sl Swift} since the outburst, and recent observations in 2024 and 2025 still detect a supersoft X-ray source (SSS), albeit at lower luminosity than most SSS in novae \citep[see][]{Page2024,woodward2025}.
-The AAVSO light curve showed a rise to maximum within days, followed by a long period of stunted behavior with multiple peaks around maximum magnitude up to V$\approx$ 5, becoming at times visible to the naked eye \citep{2021ATel14614....1M}.
+The nova has been followed with Neil Gehrels $Swift$ Observatory since the outburst, and recent observations in 2024 and 2025 still detect a supersoft X-ray source (SSS), albeit at lower luminosity than most SSS in novae \citep[see][]{Page2024,woodward2025,DiGiacomo2025}.
+The AAVSO (American Association of Variable Star Observers) light curve showed a rise to maximum within days, followed by a long period of stunted behavior with multiple peaks around maximum magnitude up to V$\approx$ 5, becoming at times visible to the naked eye \citep{2021ATel14614....1M}.
 The nova in 2025 is back at minimum optical light.
 Recent optical spectra still show many emission lines, yet the spectrum is no longer typical of the late-phase outburst of novae \citep{woodward2025}.